HZcohort/DiNetxify/README.md

 | `pc_sum_variance_explained` | Float   | The cumulative proportion of variance in a dataset that is accounted for by a selected number of principal components in a Principal Component Analysis (sum of explained variance for principal components) |

 #### Save the results:
-All analysis outputs are standardized `pd.DataFrame` objects, these can be exported to multiple formats (i.e., .csv, .xlsx, .feather).
+All analysis outputs are standardized `pandas.DataFrame` objects, these can be exported to multiple formats (i.e., .csv, .xlsx, .feather).
 The following example code show how to save results to CSV files.

 ```python
 # For example: save the results to .csv file